zapletal-martin/akka-persistence-cassandra-benchmark/README.md

 Allows tuning of replay dispatchers, threadpool, partition size, buffer size etc.

 Originally used to compare performance improvement between versions "0.7-SNAPSHOT" with the blocking iterator abstraction and version "0.15-SNAPSHOT" using Akka Persistence Query EventsByPersistenceId stream for asynchronous non blocking replay.

+Some of the results were published in my Data in Motion: Streaming Static Data Efficiently presentation (http://www.slideshare.net/MartinZapletal/data-in-motion-streaming-static-data-efficiently).